Rent a bike to visit the more remote temples

 Talking to Buddhist novices at the river junction

 Then I pedal back to the center to visit the museum.
-One more time that turns out to be closed today.
+One more time, that turns out to be closed today.
 Somehow I do not seem to manage to visit this place.
 So I decided to cycle around Luang Prabang a bit more and halt at the junction of the Mekong and Nam Ka river.
-There I talk to some Buddhist students before continuing my way back to the guesthouse to rest.
+There I talk to some Buddhist students for a while before continuing my way back to the guesthouse to rest.
 The cycling in this heat is taking its toll.

 Watching a movie to kill the time

-After a short siesta, I go out to drink and eat something in a bakery shop.
-A tuna sandwich with a beer.
+After a short siesta, I go out to drink and eat something in a bakery shop — a tuna sandwich with a beer.
 At 4 pm it seems they will show a movie, Million Dollar Baby.
 Watching movies while on holiday seems a bit inappropriate.
-As I have a lot of time to kill, I step inside when the movie starts.
-It is a poignant story about a girl who wants to start a boxing career, becomes really good at it, but it turns out dramatically.
+But as I have a lot of time to kill, I step inside the venue when the movie starts.
+It is a poignant story – directed by Clint Eastwood – about a girl who wants to start a boxing career, becomes really good at it, but it turns out dramatically.

 Owner not aware of my booking for tomorrow

 During the movie, I drank several pints of beer.
 Afterward, I do not feel any need to cycle around Luang Prabang anymore.
 So I decide to return the bicycle and collect my passport.
 The owner says she has several trips on offer.
 When I tell her that I have already booked a trip to the Kuang Si waterfalls with her staff, it turns out she is not aware of this.
 The boy with whom I booked this morning is only two days in service.
 A strange way of conducting business, it seems to me.
 I do not have to worry, though, she says; to set things straight, I need to come over again tomorrow morning.